dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 * User-defined [Plain Old CLR Objects (POCOs)](https://stackoverflow.com/questions/250001/poco-definition).
 * One-dimensional and jagged arrays (`ArrayName[][]`).
 * `Dictionary<string,TValue>` where `TValue` is `object`, `JsonElement`, or a POCO.
-* Collections from the following namespaces (see detailed lists in [this GitHub issue](https://github.com/dotnet/corefx/issues/36643)):
+* Collections from the following namespaces.
+For more information, see the [issue on collection support](https://github.com/dotnet/corefx/issues/36643) in the dotnet/corefx repository on GitHub.
   * <xref:System.Collections>
   * <xref:System.Collections.Generic>
   * <xref:System.Collections.Immutable>